-- 1) more ambitious EU climate targets for 2030 and 2050, - 2) the provision of clean, affordable and secure energy, - 3) a circular economy, - 4) sustainable and intelligent mobility, - 5) sustainable agriculture, - 6) protection and restoration of ecosystems and biodiversity, economy11.
+Another element of the European Green Deal is a circular economy, i.e. ensuring that raw materials are recycled and reused in the economy11.
 Hydropower does not generally produce waste, so the proposed changes will not directly affect it to any real extent.
 Similarly, the new EU industrial strategy does not refer to hydropower12.
 Another element of the Green New Deal is sustainable and intelligent mobility, which assumes, among other things, reducing emissions by replacing traditional fuels, such as petrol, with alternative fuels that do not generate emissions, such as electricity13.
 The EU also wants to support multimodal transport, including transport of goods by rivers.
 For this reason, the rules of combined transport will probably be changed14.
 Additionally, from 2021.
 The EU wants to increase initiatives to increase and better manage railway and inland waterway capacity15.